-If you've just joined JPMorgan Chase, or you are newly eligible due to a work status change, your TACC is \$60,000 or more and you are enrolling for the first time, you can make your elections through the Benefits Web Center on My Health or through the accessHR Benefits Contact Center.
-You must meet the actively-at-work definition in "Defined Terms" beginning on page 230 and the requirements outlined under "Eligibility" on page 209, No Evidence of Insurability is required in these situations.
+If you've just joined JPMorgan Chase, or you are newly eligible due to a work status change, your TACC is \$60,000 or more and you are enrolling during your initial eligibility period, you can make your elections through the Benefits Web Center on My Health or through HR Answers.
+You must meet the actively-atwork definition in "Defined Terms" beginning on page 301 and the requirements outlined under "Eligibility" on page 279, No Evidence of Insurability is required in these situations.